The Student Finance income assessment

 Where appropriate your Welfare Adviser will also write a letter of support for your SFE application.
 The adviser can email your independent application directly to the Independent Team at SFE, which means you should have a decision very quickly, usually within a few days.

-If you are able to provide confirmation of estrangement from a professional person, you can either ask them to write a letter or to complete a ‘Confirmation of Estrangement form’.
+If you are able to provide confirmation of estrangement from a professional person, you can either ask them to write a letter or complete a ‘Confirmation of Estrangement form’.
 This form can be sent to you by SFE if you contact them to declare estrangement.
 It should also appear in your ‘to do list’ on your online SFE account if you declare estrangement as part of your online student finance application.
-A Welfare Adviser in the QMUL Advice and Counselling Service can also give you a copy of this form.

 Alternatively, SFE may accept a statutory declaration.
 This is a statement which you would write to confirm your circumstances and which you would then say under oath in the presence of someone who is authorised to hear it (e.g. a Solicitor, or a Notary who works in a Solicitors’ office).
 That person has to sign the statutory declaration to certify that they have heard it.
 You can search for a notary on The Notaries Society website.
 The cost will vary but can be as little as £5.

-We have written a template statutory declaration in Appendix 2 to help you formulate your own, and a Welfare Adviser can help you to write this if you would find that useful.
+We have written a template statutory declaration in Appendix 2 to help you formulate your own, and a Welfare Adviser can help you to write it.

-You may like to refer to the Stand Alone guide however we would strongly recommend that you contact a Welfare Adviser in the Advice and Counselling Service at QMUL as we have a lot of experience in assisting students who are estranged to apply for Student Finance.
+You may like to refer to the Stand Alone guide however we would strongly recommend that you contact a Welfare Adviser in the Advice and Counselling Service at Queen Mary as we have a lot of experience in assisting students who are estranged to apply for Student Finance.
+You may also be interested in our web page on support for people who are estranged.

 If you feel that requesting evidence or supporting documents might put you at risk please discuss this with a Welfare Adviser in the Advice and Counselling Service.